ryanmorr/is-element-supported/README.md

 // Feature test the template element isElementSupported('template');

+// Feature test custom elements isElementSupported('custom-element'); // false
+document.registerElement('custom-element');
+isElementSupported('custom-element'); // true
 ```
-The function will return true for supported elements, false for unsupported elements, and undefined for browsers that do not support the `HTMLUnknownElement` interface.
+The function will return true for natively supported elements as well as registered custom elements, false for unsupported elements and unregistered custom elements, and undefined for browsers that do not support the `HTMLUnknownElement` interface.

 ## Browser Support